kanidm/kanidm/book/src/access_control/intro.md

 ## Default Permission Groups

 Kanidm ships with default permission groups.
-You can use these to enable accounts to perform certain tasks within Kanidm as required.
+You can use these to enable (or disable) accounts to performing certain actions or tasks within Kanidm as required by modifying the memberships of these groups.

 | group name                   | description                                                             |
 | ---------------------------- | ----------------------------------------------------------------------- |